coleam00/trainers-ally/README.md

 ## Running Frontend Locally

+Instructions below work on any OS (Windows, Mac, or Linux).

 Creating a KV Database Instance:

 Follow the steps outlined in the [quick start guide](https://vercel.com/docs/storage/vercel-kv/quickstart#create-a-kv-database) provided by Vercel.
 This guide will assist you in creating and configuring your KV database instance on Vercel, enabling your application to interact with it.